Sam Kass: Post-White House

 As of May 2015, Kass is a partner in Sprig, a meal-delivery service based in the San Francisco Bay Area, founded in 2013.
 He joined the project as an investor when Sprig announced a $45 million funding round.

 In July 2015, Kass was named a Director's Fellow at the MIT Media Lab in Cambridge, Massachusetts.
 On July 29, 2015, Kass was appointed Senior Food Analyst at NBC News.

 In November 2015, Kass delivered a TED Talk in Manhattan, titled "Want kids to learn well?
 Feed them well".
 TED Talks Live writes that, in this talk, Kass "discusses the role schools can play in nourishing students' bodies in addition to their minds".

 In October 2015, the James Beard Foundation honored Kass with its 2015 Leadership Award "for his work toward nationwide food-policy initiatives that focus on sustainable and nutritious ingredients, and efforts to raise awareness of childhood obesity, hunger, and nutrition issues."

 In January 2016, Kass launched a food technology company, TROVE, an investment, strategy, and communications consultancy created to "work with corporations both big and small who are serious about transforming our health, climate and planet through food."
 In February 2016, Woman's Day magazine named Kass one of its Red Dress Awards honorees, an annual award for outstanding achievement in encouraging health and fitness.

 In April 2016, California-based food technology company Innit, Inc. announced Kass had joined the team as its Chief Consumer Experience Officer.

 In May 2016, Kass became a partner in the newly launched venture capital fund Acre Venture Partners, a $125 million fund designed to inspire "collaborative disruption" with projects that focus on "transparency, health, and sustainability" in the global "food system".
 Campbell Soup is the sole limited partner in the fund, which is independent of the packaged-food company.

 In March 2017, the World Economic Forum (WEF) named Kass to its 2017 Class of Young Global Leaders, intended to recognize people under the age of 40 who the WEF considers to be "pushing boundaries and rethinking the world around them."

 Personal life

 In September 2013, Kass became engaged to MSNBC television anchor Alex Wagner.

 After stepping down from his post at the White House, Kass moved to Brooklyn, New York.
 On August 30, 2014, Kass and Wagner were married in a ceremony at the restaurant Blue Hill at Stone Barns in Pocantico Hills, New York.
 The President, First Lady, and their daughters attended the wedding.
 In 2017, Wagner gave birth to their son, Cy.
-She gave birth to their second child, Rafael, on April 16, 2019.
+She gave birth to their second son, Rafael, on April 16, 2019.
+In 2025, Wagner announced that she and Kass are now divorced.